wells-wood-research/drDeltaG/README.md

 - The script assumes the ligand is present in each frame.
 If not, the splitting step may fail.
 - The atom selection excludes common solvent and ion residues (`HOH`, `WAT`, `TIP3`, `SPC`, `NA`, `CL`).
 Adjust the selection in the code if your system uses different names.
-- Monitor memory usage, as processing many frames in parallel can be memory-intensive.
 - Temporary directories (`TMP_PDB_FRAMES` and `TMP_SPLIT_PDBS`) are removed after processing.
 To keep these files for debugging, modify the `clean_up` function.